 Review at least once per year with your neurologist.

 Contact the MS-UK Helpline whenever you need to talk through anything related to your diagnosis.

 If you are having ongoing issues with symptoms, you may also be referred to specialist services when you need them for help with symptoms like fatigue, pain and continence.

-On page 32 of this booklet is the MS-UK Symptom diary.
-In addition to the symptom diary, keep a note of any particular questions you need an answer to.
-Some examples of the kind of questions you might need an answer to are listed here.
+Keeping a symptom diary can be useful to help you prepare for medical appointments and can also act as a point of reference for you during them.
+In addition to a symptom diary, keep a note of any particular questions you need an answer to, prior to an appointment.
+Some examples of the kind of questions you might need an answer to are listed below.

 If your neurologist has mentioned any medications, you may wish to ask other more specific questions about these.

 While there is currently no cure for MS, there are a range of treatments available that may help you manage your condition as well as your symptoms.
 It is important to know that there is a difference between the disease modifying therapies (DMTs) used to treat MS itself, and the medications that may be used to help treat an MS relapse or your MS symptoms.

 DMTs are medications which modify the course of MS. They target inflammation and are designed to reduce the amount and severity of relapses.
 Different DMTs affect the number and severity of relapses to varying degrees.
 Some of these drugs have also been found to delay the long-term progression of MS and reduce the number of new lesions forming.